 Eighty-seven percent of respondents expressed interest in adding at least one new tool or program to their PHM initiatives.
 Leaders’ top choices included programs that address social determinants of health (31 percent), telehealth services (29 percent), mental health counseling and emergency assistance programs (28 percent), dental health education or services (25 percent) and a 24/7 nurse advice line (24 percent).
 Vision health education or services were not far behind at 21 percent.

 It should come as no surprise that social determinants of health rank high among healthcare executives' priorities for the future.
-In a survey conducted on behalf of Envolve Health in 2018, 46 percent of respondents told Modern Healthcare Custom Media that they feel their organization is only "somewhat prepared" to address their community’s future needs as related to social determinants of health.
+In a population health survey conducted on behalf of Envolve Health in 2018, 46 percent of respondents told Modern Healthcare Custom Media that they feel their organization is only "somewhat prepared" to address their community’s future needs as related to social determinants of health.
 Another 25 percent said their organization was "not at all prepared" or "not as prepared as we need to be."

 The desire of nearly a quarter of respondents to add a 24/7 nurse advice line to their PHM capabilities comes as misuse of hospital emergency departments has inflicted a massive burden on health plan premiums and overall healthcare costs.
 As healthcare organizations invest in tools that can guide individuals to the most appropriate venue of care, some are offering members the opportunity to consult with a nurse about their best course of action when ill.
 These healthcare professionals can not only dissuade patients from making unnecessary ED visits but also play a crucial role in triaging potentially life-threatening conditions that require emergent care.